 It is sometimes the case that the required fiber optic connectors cannot be attached to the optical fibers at the factory prior to installation in the field.
 Also, it is sometimes preferable to deliver the optical fiber (cable) to the customer installation location separately than the connectors since the optical fiber connectors generally have a greater diameter than the respective optical fiber, and may unnecessarily complicate the packaging and shipping of the optical fiber.

-Higher port density means higher volumes of cables must be run through ducts, conduits, ceilings, and other.
+Higher port density means higher volumes of cables must be run through ducts, conduits, ceilings, and others.
 In order to enable pulling these cables safely and easily, it is preferred that at least one of the optical cable ends is un-terminated.
-Installers are then left to terminate these fibers using the method that gives not only the highest quality termination, but also has the lowest installed cost.
+Installers are then left to terminate these fibers using the method that gives not only the highest quality termination but also has the lowest installed cost.

 In addition to outside plant (OSP) installations, field terminated fiber optic fusion splice on connectors (SOC) are finding their way into data centers (DC) and other inside plant applications.
 With these connectors, installers/ technicians can accomplish cable builds with exact lengths, eliminating the short cable and excess cable slack, as well as logistic delays associated with pre-terminated cables.
 The SOCs provide reliable, permanent, terminations that provide superior performance versus mechanical splice connector types.
-The connectors also facilitate fast MAC (moves, adds and changes) installation solutions.
+The connectors also facilitate fast MAC (moves, adds, and changes) installation solutions.

 Information Base for the Market Forecast

-This study is based on analysis of information obtained through the middle of December 2020.
-During this period, ElectroniCast analysts performed interviews with authoritative and representative individuals in the fiber optics industry plus telecommunications, cable TV, datacom, military and aerospace and other communication industries, instrumentation/ laboratory – R&D and factory/manufacturing, from the standpoint of both suppliers and users of fusion and mechanical field terminated fiber optic connectors.
+This study is based on an analysis of information obtained through the middle of December 2020.
+During this period, ElectroniCast analysts performed interviews with authoritative and representative individuals in the fiber optics industry plus telecommunications, cable TV, datacom, military and aerospace and other communication industries, instrumentation/ laboratory – R&D and factory/manufacturing, from the standpoint of both suppliers and users of fusion and mechanical field, terminated fiber optic connectors.
 The interviews were conducted principally with:

 Technicians and network planners that are actively involved in using mechanical splices, fusion splicers, and fiber optic connectors/field-terminated mechanical-type and fusion splice-on connectors.

-Engineers, marketing personnel and management at manufacturers of fiber optic connectors, fusion splicers, mechanical splices, ferrules and cables, cable assemblies, splice equipment/tools and installation apparatus, and other devices
+Engineers, marketing personnel, and management at manufacturers of fiber optic connectors, fusion splicers, mechanical splices, ferrules and cables, cable assemblies, splice equipment/tools, and installation apparatus, and other devices

-Design group leaders, engineers, marketing personnel and market planners at major users and potential users of cable, cable assemblies, connectors, installation apparatus, passive devices and transceivers, such as telecommunication transmission, switching and distribution equipment producers, data communications equipment and others.
+Design group leaders, engineers, marketing personnel, and market planners at major users and potential users of cable, cable assemblies, connectors, installation apparatus, passive devices, and transceivers, such as telecommunication transmission, switching and distribution equipment producers, data communications equipment, and others.

 Other industry experts, including those focused on standards activities, trade associations, and investments.

-The interviews covered issues of technology, R&D support, pricing, contract size, reliability, documentation, installation/maintenance crafts, standards, patents and Intellectual Property, supplier competition and other topics.
+The interviews covered issues of technology, R&D support, pricing, contract size, reliability, documentation, installation/maintenance crafts, standards, patents and Intellectual Property, supplier competition, and other topics.

-The analyst then considered customer expectations of near-term growth in their application, plus forecasted economic payback of investment, technology trends and changes in government regulations in each geographical region, to derive estimated growth rates of quantity and price of each product subset in each application.
+The analyst then considered customer expectations of near-term growth in their application, plus forecasted economic payback of investment, technology trends, and changes in government regulations in each geographical region, to derive estimated growth rates of quantity and price of each product subset in each application.
 These forecasted growth rates are combined with the estimated baseline data to obtain the long-range forecasts at the lowest detailed level of each product and application.

-A full review of published information was also performed to supplement information obtained through interviews.
+A full review of published information was also performed to supplement the information obtained through interviews.
 The following sources were reviewed: